-Raleigh Car Accident Lawyer Dedicated to Helping Crash Victims Throughout NC
+Raleigh Car Accident & Wet Road Accidents Attorney Dedicated to Helping Crash Victims Throughout NC

 Drivers must take certain precautions in rainy weather, such as reducing their speed and turning on their headlights when appropriate.
 Driving on highways and congested streets on rainy days may prove treacherous and unfortunately may lead to serious crashes.
 Raleigh car accident attorney Carl Nagle exclusively handles motor vehicle collision cases.
 When a wet road accident occurs on a North Carolina road, Nagle & Associates is prepared to take steps to investigate the crash, collect vital evidence, notify all insurance carriers, and secure the highest possible cash settlement.
 We have helped personal injury victims throughout the state, including people living in Wilmington, Asheville, Charlotte and Winston-Salem.

 Pursuing Damages from a Careless Driver Following a Wet Road Accident

 After suffering injuries in a car crash, victims are legally entitled to collect money damages from all at-fault parties and their insurance carriers.
 In some situations, another driver may be responsible for causing the accident, and at other times a government agency or a company may have carelessly contributed to the collision.
 For example, both a careless driver and a negligent construction company may be found legally responsible for injuries caused by a crash during a rainstorm.
 A construction company may have failed to place proper signage, and if the defendant was speeding and lost control of their vehicle near the work zone, ultimately colliding with the victim, both the company and the driver may be at fault.